 At Collingwood pupils and students have the opportunity to participate in horticulture therapy.
 This is the process of using plants and gardens to improve physical and mental health, as well as communication and thinking skills.

 Animal Assisted Therapy

 At Collingwood we use a number of animals to enhance and compliment our traditional therapies.
-We have Suzie the dog, Snug the rabbit and Hamilton the hamster.
+We have Suzie the dog, our resident rabbits Snug and Beau, Hamilton the hamster and Chip the fish.

 Outdoor learning is more than just knowledge-gathering.
 It helps learners develop socially, emotionally, spiritually, physically and intellectually.
 It creates a safe, non-judgemental nurturing environment for learners to try stuff out and take risks.